Veams/core/README.md

 ##### VeamsMediaQueryHandler

-The VeamsMediaQueryHandler plugin provides to you a posssibility to get the current media query name from your css.
+The VeamsMediaQueryHandler plugin provides to you a possibility to get the current media query name from your css.

 If you want to use the media query support then just add the following lines to a custom scss file and modify it like you want: